AdeWijaNugraha/RecyclerView/README.md

 # RecyclerView
 Make a list of President of Indonesia using recycler view.
 This is using 4 display modes such as list, grid, card view, and staggered grid.
+Using Glide library to display the picture -> https://github.com/bumptech/glide

 Preview :